The WEDEMEYERs of Eastern Australia, Chapter 6

 v) † Different Christian names: It was common practice to baptise RC girls in a village with a first name of Mary or its derivative Margaret, and the girls were known by their second name… perhaps this occurred in Elizabeth’s case?

 vi) ‡ Different dates of birth: Elizabeth provided a large range of DoB’s throughout her life.
 The inference is Elizabeth chose her DoB to suit the circumstance.
 Elizabeth’s earliest DoB of 1839 given at her first marriage would mean that she would have been aged 11 at her 1850 migration, which was too young to travel "unattended" as her obituary claimed.
-The proportions of the ages of the 260 orphans on the ‘Tippoo Saib’ were: Age 13: 2%.
+The proportions of the ages of the 260 orphans on the 1850 voyage of the ‘Tippoo Saib’ were: Age 13: 2%.
 14: 7%.
 15: 8%.
 16: 28%.
 17: 29%.
 18: 17%.
 19: 8%.
-20: 1%.
-Thus, the typical orphan immigrant was aged 16-17 years, which matches our Margaret (Elizabeth?).
+20: 1%… which gves our Margaret (Elizabeth?) the typical orphan immigrant age.

 Conclusion: High probability that Margaret and Elizabeth are the same people.